leejoonli/code-every-day/log.md

 ## Thoughts

 Finished an array based stack and queue.
 Will need to read up on extra material for this topic later on.

+# Day 107 (5/24/2022)

+## Stacks

+Did some independent learning about stacks.

+## Thoughts

+The use of stacks is more common than I realized and can be given in many coding interviews.
+Need to brush up more on stacks and queues.